There are two main interpretations of the Montessori philosophy: AMI and AMS.

 Public School Montessori

-Some public Montessori programs are affiliated with either AMI or AMS, however, many public programs do not align with authentic Montessori methods.
-As an example, concepts like the mixed age group, three-hour work cycle and teacher training may not be consist aspects of the public Montessori program.
+Some public Montessori programs are affiliated with either AMI or AMS, however, most public programs do not align with the authentic Montessori methods.
+As an example, concepts like the mixed age group, three-hour work cycle and teacher training may not be consistent aspects of the public Montessori program.

 Montessori Authenticity